The ‘bizarre trip’ that was almost Woodstock 50

 Moutenot said the important things are planning and organization.
 “Money doesn’t do it. … It’s not about, for me, making a dime.
 It’s about serving the artists.
 If we broke even, I’d be happy as can be.
 It’s not about me trying to pay Jay-Z a million dollars or pay Miley Cyrus,” he added.

-The original location of Woodstock 50 in Bethel Woods will also hold a celebration during the anniversary Aug.
+The Bethel Woods Center for the Arts in Bethel, New York, the original location of Woodstock, will also hold a celebration during the anniversary Aug.
 15-18, featuring performances by Ringo Starr, Santana and Fogerty.

 “I can tell you it’s consumed the last two years of our lives,” Darlene Fedun, CEO of the Bethel Woods Center for the Arts, said of planning for the Woodstock anniversary, which includes museum exhibits, film screenings and other activities.
 “Two of the days are pretty well sold out.
 The others are very, very close.”